MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

  - **Monitoring capabilities:** Determine the required monitoring capabilities for your endpoints.
 Depending on the platform you may have limited access to logs and metrics, which may limit your ability to audit activities or detect malfunctions.

+ - **Performance:** Inference latency is a common concern and differt platforms come with different performance profiles.
+Serverless and PaaS services using a utility model can have "noisy neighbor" tenedencies and often have no throughput guarantees.
+On the other hand, those same platforms may offer self=hosted offer guaranteed throughput with a pre-purchasing model, or you could consider self-hosting on a Kubernetes to get you predicatable latency behavior.

+Be aware of service limits and quotas that may effect your performance, like those for [Azure Open AI](/azure/ai-services/openai/quotas-limits).
+Often these quotas and limits are aggressively set to meet capacity demands, so if your choice of platform doesn't deliver the performance that you target, you may need to adopt strategies to spread the compute demand across instances to stay within those limits.

+Advanced architectures can combine multiple deployments to achieve both fixed throughput for a bulk of the workload and bursting capabilities into more flexible compute.

 ### Recommendations

 #### Batch inferencing